hongyuanjia/rdyncall/python/pydc/README.txt

 - pydoc "man page"
 - stub location: the pydc-stubs folder isn't picked up by mypy, so I question why this is the suggested way
 - get into freebsd ports
+- releasing GIL when calling into C code (*only* when none of the arguments is a mutable buffer, though)

 BUGS